Skip to main content

 7,1,2,2.
 Rules of assessment

 In general, income in kind will be valued at its normal market value.
-The payment on account will be added to this value, unless its amount has been passed on to the recipient.
+The amount paid on account will be added to this value, unless the amount has been passed on to the recipient.

 However, the following income from work in kind will be valued in accordance with the valuation rules provided for in article 43 of the Tax Law: